The most powerfully simple presence practice you'll ever use

 Time needed: 3 minutes.

-Settle your body by sitting in a chair or on a comfortable pillow or cushion on the floor.
-Or, find a patch of grass, some leaves, a stone or a tree trunk to sit upon.
+Grab a chair or on a comfortable pillow or cushion on the floor.
+Or, find a patch of grass, a bit of earth, some leaves or fir needles, a stone, or a tree trunk to sit upon.

-Turn your focus inward by closing your eyes or having a gentle gaze toward the ground.
+Turn your focus inward by closing your eyes or softening your gaze toward the ground.

-2. You can do a walking version of this practice too.
+(You can also do a walking version of this practice on a favorite trail or pathway.)

 What am I being offered right now?